-Douglas H. Brooks, 64, has been a director since 2013.
+Douglas H. Brooks, 65, has been a director since 2013.
 He is retired.
-Until his retirement in 2013, he had held various positions with Brinker International, including serving as Non-Executive Chairman of the Board of Brinker International from January 2013 until December 2013; Chairman, President and Chief

-Executive Officer of Brinker from 2004 until January 2013, and President and Chief Operating Officer from 1999 to 2004.
-He served on the Brinker board of directors from 1999 through 2013.
-Mr. Brooks is also a director of Southwest Airlines and Club Corp.
+Until his retirement in 2013, he had held various positions with Brinker International, including serving as Non-Executive Chairman of the Board of Brinker International from January 2013 until December 2013; Chairman, President and Chief Executive Officer of Brinker from 2004 until January 2013, and President and Chief Operating Officer from 1999 to 2004.
+He served on the Brinker board of directors from 1999 through 2013 and on the Club Corp. board of directors from 2013 through 2017.
+Mr. Brooks is also a director of Southwest Airlines.